hassambitw/innopark-android-application/README.md

 As part of a team project, I contributed to developing an innovative automated parking lot management system.
 My primary focus was on creating a comprehensive mobile application that interfaces with a network of cameras for efficient parking space monitoring and violation detection.
 This system aims to reduce manual labor costs while enhancing the parking experience for users.

 ## Key Features
-- User Authentication
+- User Authentication:
   - Login page
   - Forgot password functionality
  - User registration
 - Dashboard
  - Current usage analytics